TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/flowFields/flow.md

 }
 ```

-Let's walk through this first why am I not just using `winow.innerHeight` and width?
-That's because when we draw the curves we want some to start off screen so some curve's can flow into the viewable space.
+Let's walk through this first.
+Why am I not just using `window.innerHeight` and `window.innerWidth`?
+That's because when we draw the curves we want some to start off-screen so some curves can flow into the viewable space.
-That means we need cell's for this extra space and here every side get's a 25% increase from the natural window size.
+That means we need cells for this extra space, and here every side gets a 25% increase from the natural window size.

-Now considering the height to get the amount of columns we need it would be screen height divded by our cell's width to get the amount of collumns we need and width diveded by cell width for rows.
+Now considering the height, to get the amount of columns we need, it would be screen height divided by our cell's width to get the number of columns we need, and width divided by cell width for rows.

-We now have the amount of grid's and columns we need for our grid but now let's actual create it.
-To this we should create a 2D array to store each cell's location and angular data.
-We do this in `create2DArray();`.
-Which looks like so.
+We now have the amount of rows and columns we need for our grid, but now let's actually create it.
+To do this we should create a 2D array to store each cell's location and angular data.
+We do this in `create2DArray();`, which looks like so.

 ```javascript
 function create2DArray(